pandegroup/msmaccelerator/cluster-tools/README.md

 to make small modifications.

 Once all the necessary software is installed, it's time to boot up some workers!
-Submit a bunch of workers with the scripts
+Submit a bunch of workers with the script

-    sge_submit_workers
     pbs_submit_workers
-    pbs_submit_workers_tunnel (see notes below)

-each of which should be in your path.
-These scripts will each submit a specified number of jobs, each with a number of workers running a number of threads.
-E.G.
+which should be in your path.
+To figure out how to use this, do the obvious

+	./pbs_submit_workers -h

+yielding

-    Usage: sge_submit_workers [options] <servername> <port> <num-workers>
+	Use: pbs_submit_workers [options] <servername> <port> <num-nodes> <ppn> <pbs-queue> <walltime> <workers-per-node>
+	where options are:
+	  -a               Enable auto mode.
+	  -f               Set up SSH forwarding through the head node (if work nodes cannot connect to the internet) -g               Enable GPU run (sets the CUDA device ID) -s               Run as a shared worker.
+	  -N <name>        Preferred master name.
+	  -C <catalog>     Set catalog server to <catalog>. <catalog> format: HOSTNAME:PORT.
+	  -t <time>        Abort after this amount of idle time. (default=900s) -p <parameters>  SGE qsub parameters.
+	  -h               Show this help message.

+thus, a normal command call on one of our clusters looks like

-    $ ./pbs_submit_workers mycomputer 5521 12
+    ./pbs_submit_workers vspm42 5521 3 24 default 24:00:00 3

-submits 12 PBS jobs, each running X workers, each worker running X threads.
+which starts up PBS jobs (default queue) on 3 nodes, each running 3 workers, with each worker using 8 threads (24 ppn).
+These workers try to communicate with the machine `vspm42` on port 5521, and die after 24 hours.

 That's pretty much it!
 Boot up a master and get crackin'!

-Notes on the script `pbs_submit_workers_tunnel`:
+Notes on the `-f` flag:
-This script is designed to work similarly to the others, but on clusters where compute nodes cannot connect to the internet (but the head node can).
-In this script, the worker jobs starts an ssh tunnel that routes communication to the server/master through the cluster head node.
-If you're going to use this script we strongly recommend you ensure everything is working for your particular system.
+On clusters where compute nodes cannot connect to the internet (but the head node can) the worker jobs starts an ssh tunnel that routes communication to the server/master through the cluster head node.
+If you're going to use this feature we strongly recommend you ensure everything is working for your particular system.